Preston Campus: Part-time, two years, block teaching of 4-5 days, over 7 times per year.

-This is a unique, visionary and pioneering programme offering professional training in Dance & Somatic Movement Education.
+This is a unique, visionary and pioneering programme offering professional training in Dance and Somatic Movement Education.
 On the cutting edge of contemporary international practice, exploring the creative skills required to use movement with sensitivity, imagination and individuality, the course focuses on community facilitation.
 It offers the opportunity to study individual and group improvisation, kinaesthetic awareness and applied somatics philosophy to dance and movement studies.
 All sessions are taught in the spirit of self-discovery, non-judgement and reflection.
 The course develops somatic awareness with a focus on spontaneity, intuition and connection to others.

 International applicants are required to have achieved an IELTS of 6.5 or above.